3V3RYONE/gsoc/_posts/2022-06-24-second-week.md

 | <b>Figure 3: Code example showing object creation of </b>|
  <b>Rex::Proto::Http::HttpTrace class in Rex::Proto::Http::Server </b>|

-The connection was successful and it was verified through the output.
+The connection was successful and it was verified through the output (see Figure 4).
 That is, now the Client and Server can successfully make a call to the HTTP-Trace wrapper class for tracking their requests and responses.

 | ![Initial Output](../assets/img/initialOutputHttpTrace.png) |
 | <b>Figure 4: Image showing the initial output of HTTP-Trace functionality </b>|